 Help your kids learn more about the world with these ten online geography games.
 You too can jump in.

-Geosense is an online geography game we have covered in detail before.
-You can play alone or go multiplayer.
+Geosense is an online geography game that you can play alone or go multiplayer.
 The fact that you can play and chat with someone across the world makes this game truly “˜geographical’.
 The idea is to get a fix on locations on the map within a time limit.
 You get to score over a few rounds.
 The game has five modes that are based on different choices of map, from an advanced world map to one that’s scrambled.

 This map based game is as you might have guessed, based on Google Maps.
 So you will have a bit of zooming in and out to do as you try to match the image on top to a location on the Google Map below it.
 Some hints are provided without which I can assure you that it would be practically impossible to solve.
 You can also create your own map puzzles and send it to your friends.